Celestial-Project/Celestial-Legacy/README.md

 ![Build Status](https://github.com/StrixzIV/Celestial/actions/workflows/test-and-lint.yml/badge.svg)

-a Python-based Discord chat bot who can talk with you in English and Thai.
+Celestial, an NLP-based Discord chatbot that can talk with you in English and Thai.

 This project uses **[LST20 Corpus](https://huggingface.co/datasets/lst20)** dataset from NECTEC as a base for the chat processing module.